vectordotdev/vector/rfcs/2022-10-12-14742-flexible-metric-tags.md

 1. Unconditionally expose the tags as arrays of values using the existing naming, but still accept assignments using either single values or arrays of values.
 This will cause breakage to existing scripts that relies on the existing single value tag values.
-1. For VRL, conditionally expose the tags as single values or arrays, as described in the proposal, but accept assignments following the native JSON codec scheme.
-This would create headaches for VRL's type definitions, at best preventing proper validation of programs.
+1. For Lua or VRL scripts, conditionally expose the tags as single values or arrays, as described in the proposal, but accept assignments following the native JSON codec scheme.
+In Lua, this could cause a breaking change where scripts that emit metrics that have the wrong tabs type to be accepted for transmission.
+In VRL, this would create headaches for type definitions, at best preventing proper validation of programs.
-1. For Lua, conditionally expose the tags as single values or arrays, as described in the proposal, but accept assignments only using the named tags schema.
-This has the best consistency with existing scripts, avoiding the extraneous emission problem described above, at the cost of requiring more complicated internals for converting the data back to Vector's metric model.
 1. Expose the tags as single values using the existing naming, picking some arbitrary value when a tag has multiple values, and set up a secondary tags structure that exposes the arrays.
 This will lead to all kinds of confusion and conflicts when the same tag is assigned through different